Q42/Meteor-Promissum/README.md

 ## Other features

-Of course promises provide a whole lot of other functions that could aggegrate you calls.
-For instance: wait for multiple calls:
+Of course promises provide a whole lot of other functions that could aggregate your calls.
+For instance, waiting for multiple calls:

 ```swift